mrempel/geohexviz/README.rst

 is an effective way to summarize and communicate the data.
 Recent examples in the military and public safety domains include assessing the impact of infrastructure on Arctic operations [hunter2021a]_ and communicating the spatial distribution COVID-19 cases [shaito2021a]_ respectively.

 However, creating such visualizations may be difficult for many since it requires in-depth knowledge of both Geographic Information Systems and analytical techniques, not to mention access to software that may require a paid license, training, and in some cases knowledge of a programming language such as Python or JavaScript.
-To help reduce these barriers, GeoHexViz &mdash; which produces publication-quality geospatial visualizations with hexagonal binning &mdash; is a Python package that provides a simple interface, requires minimal in-depth knowledge, and either limited or no programming.
+To help reduce these barriers, GeoHexViz - which produces publication-quality geospatial visualizations with hexagonal binning - is a Python package that provides a simple interface, requires minimal in-depth knowledge, and either limited or no programming.
 The result is an analyst being able to spend more time doing analysis and less time producing visualizations.

 Example Usage
 #############